Spiritual Growth Objective

 Being sent with God’s blessing

-Psalms, other written prayers, and the scripture readings correlate with the main themes of the Sunday sermon in order to amplify its impact with further meditation and prayer.
+The song and confession of sin come directly from the Sunday liturgy.
+Other written prayers and the scripture readings correlate with the main themes of the Sunday sermon in order to amplify its impact with further meditation and prayer.

 The following resources can provide some helpful structure as you learn to develop a pattern of daily prayer “face-to-face” with God.